mohsallam1/Text-Humanizer/README.md

 - UI design influenced by modern web trends
 - Special thanks to all contributors

-## 📞 Support

-For support, please:
-- Open an issue in the repository
-- Send an email to [your-email@example.com]
-- Check the documentation

 ---
 Made with ❤️ for the open-source community